fredhsu/learning-in-public/linear-algebra/linear-algebra.md

 ### Orthogonal Matrix

-- Has columns that are [Orthonormal], resulting in A^(-1) = A^T, which makes calculating the inverse efficient
+- Has columns that are [Orthonormal], resulting in $A^{-} = A^T$, which makes calculating the inverse efficient
-- Results in a rotation when viewed as a linear transformation, the transformation is done relative to an [Orthonormal Basis]
+- Results in a rotation when viewed as a linear transformation, the transformation is done relative to an [Orthonormal Basis] but preserves the norm and angle.

 ### Linear Transformation